entropicgeo/Vikunja-Calendar-Companion/README.md

     image: ghcr.io/entropicgeo/vikunja-calendar-companion:latest
     ports:
       - 8088:3000
+    environment:
+      - DB_PATH=/data
+    volumes:
+      - /path/to/data:/data
     env_file:
       - .env
 ```

+Replace `/path/to/data` with a path to a directory where you would like to save the Calendar day labels.
+This is saved
+as a lowdb json file.

 # Screenshots
 Recurring events will be projected a duration ahead on the calendar (only originating event can be drag and dropped)